How to Fix ATA/SATA Hard Drive Not Detected in BIOS?

 Note: Load Optimal Defaults” should load the perfect conditions for an OS which means all hard drives are auto-enabled in future sessions.

-• Contact the manufacturer for updating on the driver
+• Contact the manufacturer for updates on the driver.

 For Windows: